DanielJ-CS/atmyownpace/content/posts/2019-02-04--day-four/index.md

 <br />
 <br />

+Side note is that the searching in BST takes O(log n) time and so should this algorithm.

 There is pretty much one way to do this question so we are skipping the solution.
 Anyway, this is the intro question to BST with more to come.